Vitec-Capitex-Financial-Systems/Branch-Namer/README.md

 ## Usage
 When the extension is installed and activated in Chrome, simply select a text, typically the _ID_ and _Title_ for your PBI or Bug in Azure DevOps when creating a new Git branch, and right click to open the context menu with _Branch Namer_ where _Copy for feature branch_ and _Copy for bugfix branch_ are available.
 The copied and formatted text can be pasted into the Azure DevOps _Name_ field when creating a new branch.

+## Compatibility
+This Google Chrome plugin currently works fine for Microsoft Edge but not for Mozilla Firefox where it can be installed but won't copy any text to the clipboard.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.